Find out more about longer-term mortgages

 - Opting for long-term mortgages with lower monthly repayments can make it easier for first-time buyers to get a deal

 - A long-term mortgage may lead to an increased overall cost when compared to a shorter-term mortgage, because you’ll typically pay more in interest all-told

-- Older people may struggle to get a longer-term deal as they'll have to provide proof they'll have the income to meet repayments in retirement
+- Older people may struggle to get a longer-term deal, as they'll have to provide proof they'll have the income to meet repayments in retirement

-The increasing popularity of longer-term mortgages can be attributed to a combination of rising house prices and the affordability rules introduced by the Mortgage Market Review (MMR) in 2014, which made it that bit harder to get approved for deals that might stretch your household finances.
+Alongside this, affordability rules introduced by the Mortgage Market Review (MMR) in 2014 made it slightly more difficult to get approved for deals that might stretch your household finances.

 Advantages of a longer-term mortgage

 There are several advantages to taking out a mortgage with a longer term, including smaller monthly payments, affordability and flexibility.

 A longer mortgage term stretches out the period within which you need to repay your mortgage.

 So, if you had a £200,000 property with a 10% deposit, you'd get a £180,000 mortgage.
 You might pay around £850 per month – including interest of roughly 3% – if your mortgage term was 25 years.